Code-SameerKhan/Employee-resignation-prediction/README.md

 3. Scaling the features
 * Sklearn's preprocessing library contains Standard Scalar which scales the data points with help of mean and standard deviation of the data.

+# Model building
 * A classification model attempts to draw some conclusion from observed values.
-Given one or more inputs a classification model will try to predict the value of one or more outcomes.
+* Given continuious or categorical or both faetures, the model classifies according to the target class.
 * Popular algorithms that can be used for binary classification include:

 1. Logistic Regression